Virtual Fundraising Ideas

 - Dance Marathon Tournament: Sell tickets to a dance marathon.
 Whichever pair lasts the longest on the dance floor can claim a cash prize.

 - Themed Party: Choose a theme for your party, like a Hawaiian Luau.
-Have guests dress up to the theme, and charge an entrance fee and sell raffle tickets on your non-profit website.
+Have guests dress up to the theme, charge an entrance fee, and sell raffle tickets on your fundraising website.

 - Miniature Golf Tournament: This has a wide appeal, especially for families.
 Team up with local businesses to offer prizes at each hole and charge an admission fee.

 - Pool Tournament: Partner with a local pool bar.
 For every ball that a player knocks in, they donate $1, with the winner receiving a prize.